Comics & Animation on its own page now

 Cyber Tracker (1994).
 At one point a villain removes a female android's mask.Deadly Friend (1986).
 In the final scene a robot's face comes through Kristy Swanson's face.

 The Doll Squad (1973).
-Villain Michael Ansara sends his moll disguised as one of the Doll Squad's contacts, only she is immediately unmasked (look quick!) in this ultra-low budget action film.
+Villain Michael Ansara sends his moll Maria (Lisa Todd) disguised as one of Doll Squad's contacts, Kim Luval (Jean London).
+Only she is immediately unmasked (look quick!) in this ultra-low budget action film.

 Dominique aka Dominique Is Dead (1978).
 British thriller ends with Ann Ballard (Jenny Agutter) taking off an incredibly realistic mask and wig of Jean Simmons without the usual cutaway shot.
 Quite amazing.